Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Pose estimation error metrics

-There exist many metrics to assess the accuracy of 2D/3D registration results.
-In this section, we derive previously proposed 2D/3D registration metrics and use them to evaluate the DeepFluoro and Ljubljana datasets~(\cref{tab:metrics}).
-Throughout the main text, we report mean Target Registration Error (mTRE) as it is the most stringent of all metrics we consider.
+Many metrics exist to assess the accuracy of 2D/3D registration results.
+Here, we derive previously proposed 2D/3D registration metrics and use them to evaluate the DeepFluoro, Femur, and Ljubljana datasets~(\cref{tab:metrics}).
+Throughout the main text, we report the mean Target Registration Error (mTRE) as it is the most stringent of the metrics we consider.